 - Scale recommendation: Use headless CMS for high-volume sites; map content types to templates and let automation populate fields.

 - Best practice: Build workflow templates with explicit states (Draft → Review → SEO → Ready → Publish) and automation rules for notifications and versioning.
+1. Create template for each content type.

 Integration & middleware tools